nicolasdespres/hunittest/README.rst

 Features
 ========

-* Work with any unittest test suite
+* Work with any unittest test suites.
 * One line progress status output (inspired by ninja_).
 Thus, buffering of stdout/stderr is always on (no ``-b/--buffer`` option like in usual unittest_ driver).